StoeckOverflow/scair/DlamDialectNotes.md

 ## 4. Parsing Dependent Types

 The `DepTypeParser` integrates directly with ScaIR’s SSA-use parser.
 Whenever the parser encounters `%x` inside a dependent type or nat-expression, it immediately resolves it to the corresponding `Value`.
+The parser enforces the NatExpr restriction: any nat-expression containing more than one SSA value reference (e.g. `%a + %b`) is rejected during parsing.

 For example: